borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp;3.
 Do not not sell in bear market when it falls down, instead Hold or HODL (meme variation)<br>
 &nbsp; - hold tight during periods the FUD - Fear, Uncertainty and Doubt.<br>
 &nbsp; - happy HODLing and keep Stacking Sats<br>
 &nbsp;4.
-Active (daily) trading would no be advisable since it not productive activity &nbsp; - very hard to beat the market, even with tehnical analasis<br>
+Active (daily) trading would no be advisable since it not productive activity<br>
+&nbsp; - very hard to beat the market, even with tehnical analasis<br>

 Additional ways to contribute:<br>